Ninpuu Sentai Hurricaneger

 Ninpuu Sentai Hurricaneger (忍風戦隊ハリケンジャー, Ninpū Sentai Harikenjā) (Note: (忍風, Ninpū) literally translates as "Wind Ninja".
 It is also a play on the word ninpō (忍法).) is a Japanese Tokusatsu television show and Toei's twenty-sixth production of the Super Sentai metaseries.
 After Toei filed the trademark for the series on November 22, 2001, it aired from February 17, 2002, to February 9, 2003, replacing Hyakujuu Sentai Gaoranger, and was replaced by Bakuryū Sentai Abaranger.
 Its footage was used in the American series Power Rangers Ninja Storm (the end credits listed the show as titled Hurricane Rangers).

-On April 1, 2013, Shun Shioya, Nao Nagasawa, Kohei Yamamoto, Yujiro Shirakawa, and Nobuo Kyo, who played Hurricane Red, Hurricane Blue, Hurricane Yellow, Kabuto Raijer, and Kuwaga Raijer, respectively, announced that a tenth-anniversary V-Cinema release called Ninpuu Sentai Hurricaneger: 10 Years After would be produced.
+On April 1, 2013, Shun Shioya, Nao Nagasawa, Kohei Yamamoto, Yujiro Shirakawa, and Nobuo Kyo, who played Hurricane Red, Hurricane Blue, Hurricane Yellow, Kabuto Raiger, and Kuwaga Raiger, respectively, announced that a tenth-anniversary V-Cinema release called Ninpuu Sentai Hurricaneger: 10 Years After would be produced.
 This is the first time a movie has been made commemorating the anniversary of a single Sentai series.
 The movie is a direct to DVD and Blu-ray release.
 Shout!
 Factory released Ninpuu Sentai Hurricaneger: The Complete Series in North America on March 26, 2019.
 This is the twelfth Super Sentai series to be released in North America.
 It aired alongside Kamen Rider Ryuki.

 Hurricaneger is the first Super Sentai series to officially celebrate its own 20th anniversary, with a V-cinext release for this occasion which debuted in 2022.